semaphoreci/docs/use-case-static-website_5bfdb1f304286304a71cb888.md

           - master
 ```

-## Configure deployment credentials
+## Deployment to AWS S3

 In this example, we'll deploy our static website to AWS S3.

+### Configure deployment credentials

-To do that, we need
-to use valid AWS credentials.
+To perform deployment in a CI/CD job, we need to use valid AWS credentials.
 A secure way to pass our credentials to Semaphore
 is by defining a [secret][secrets-guide].

 Create a new secret based on local `~/.aws` configuration files: